ricardobossan/laracasts-the-php-praticioner/README.md

 $ npm outdated
 ```

-Create a new remote repository on [Github][9], then change the `new-project`'s remote repo from the `build-basic` repo to the  repo you just created on Github.
+Create a new remote repository on [Github][9], then change the <new-project> project's remote repo from the `build-basic` repo to the  repo you just created on Github.

 To change: